Locker Room, Coatroom, and Dressing Room Attendants

 Refer guest problems or complaints to supervisors.

-Clean facilities such as floors and locker rooms.
+Clean facilities such as floors or locker rooms.

 Assign dressing room facilities, locker space, or clothing containers to patrons of athletic or bathing establishments.

 Monitor patrons' facility use to ensure that rules and regulations are followed, and safety and order are maintained.